edgecollective/edge-blog/airbox/index.md

 Equivalent ACH = CADR * 60 / Volume_of_room
 ```

-Because these DIY air purifiers have a CADR of about 600 CFM, for a typical room volume -- e.g. 30 foot x 30 foot x 10 foot -- this results in an equivalent ACH of about +3.
+For example, if a DIY air purifier has a CADR of about 600 CFM, then for a typical room volume -- e.g. 30 foot x 30 foot x 10 foot -- this results in an equivalent ACH of about +3.

 The equivalent ACH provided by air purification is 'additive' -- e.g. in the above scenario, two if you put two purifiers in the room that each have an equivalent ACH of 3, it results in an equivalent ACH of 6.